giacomocap/sagrafacile/DEPLOYMENT_ARCHITECTURE.md

 ## 5. Key Configuration Files Overview

-*   **`SagraFacile.NET/SagraFacile.NET.API/Dockerfile`:** Defines how the .NET backend API is containerized.
+*   **`SagraFacile.NET/SagraFacile.NET.API/Dockerfile`:** (Developer artifact) Defines how the .NET backend API image is built by the developer/CI.
-*   **`sagrafacile-webapp/Dockerfile`:** Defines how the Next.js frontend application is containerized.
+*   **`sagrafacile-webapp/Dockerfile`:** (Developer artifact) Defines how the Next.js frontend application image is built by the developer/CI.
-*   **`docker-compose.yml`:** Orchestrates the entire application stack (database, backend, frontend, caddy proxy).
+*   **`docker-compose.yml`:** (User-facing) Orchestrates the entire application stack by pulling pre-built images for backend, frontend, Caddy, and PostgreSQL.
 Defines services, networks, volumes, and environment variable sourcing.
 *   **`Caddyfile`:** Configuration for the Caddy reverse proxy, handling HTTPS, and request routing.
 *   **`.env.example`:** A template file showing all necessary environment variables for the application stack.
 Users will copy this to `.env` and customize it.

 ## 6. User Setup Workflow Summary (High-Level)

 1.  **Prerequisites:** Install Docker Desktop (Windows/Mac) or Docker Engine (Linux).
-2.  **Download & Unzip:** Obtain the SagraFacile deployment package and extract it.
+2.  **Download & Unzip:** Obtain the SagraFacile deployment package (e.g., `SagraFacile-vX.Y.Z.zip`) and extract it.
-3.  **Run Setup Script:** Execute `setup.bat` (Windows) or `setup.sh` (macOS/Linux).
-4.  **Configure Environment:** Edit the created `.env` file with specific settings (database passwords, JWT secrets, etc.) when prompted by the script.
+3.  **Configure Environment:** Navigate to the extracted folder, copy `.env.example` to `.env`, and edit `.env` with specific settings (database passwords, JWT secrets, etc.).
-5.  **Start Application:** The setup script will run `docker-compose up -d --build` to build and start all services.
+4.  **Start Application:** Execute `start.bat` (Windows) or `start.sh` (macOS/Linux - remember to `chmod +x *.sh` first).
+This will pull images and start services.
-6.  **Install CA Certificate:** Follow instructions provided by the setup script and in `README.md` to install the Caddy-generated root CA certificate on the host machine (and any client devices) to trust the local HTTPS connection.
+5.  **Install CA Certificate:** Follow instructions provided by the start script and in `README.md` to install the Caddy-generated root CA certificate on the host machine (and any client devices) to trust the local HTTPS connection.
 7.  **Access Application:** Open `https://localhost` (or `https://<host-ip>`) in a browser.
 8.  **Install Printer Service (if needed):** For PCs connected to printers, run the `SagraFacile.WindowsPrinterService.Setup.exe`.